keithws/contentful-sync-cli/README.md

 ## Todo

+* add tests
 * save assets to disk
-* real progress indicator
 * delete deletedAssets from disk
-* lookup default locale for space instead of hardcoding to en-US
-* add support for multiple locales
+* add command line option to limit entries to one locale
+* a progress indicator

 ## Change Log

+_January 19, 2017 – v1.0.2_

+* fixed bug when syncing a deleted entry

 _October 26, 2016 – v1.0.1_